jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

 This is the final dashboard:
 #insert dashboard here

-The option to filter for country and year allows users to examine the data more closely.
+The option to filter for country and year allows users to examine the data more closely.&nbsp;

 ![dashboardscreenshot2](https://user-images.githubusercontent.com/73584997/120413984-3bd6b600-c327-11eb-8cd6-ecba9c55bcd6.png)
 *Figure 27: Final dashboard - zoomed to Egypt*&nbsp;